goFrendiAsgard/zaruba/README.md

 Project is zaruba's workspace.
 Zaruba will watch every changes you made in a project and perform several actions.
 You can provide the action by editing `dependency tree`.

+A project might contains `zaruba.ignore` containing list of directory that should be ignored by `zaruba`.

 ## Dependency Tree

-In anywhere of your project, you can have `zaruba.dependency.yaml` containing a map.
+Add root path of your project, you can have `zaruba.dependency.yaml` containing a map.
 The key of the map is file's regex pattern, while it values are list of commands.

-The dependency trees will be cascaded.

 Below is a simple local-deployment-example: